SeanHwangG/test/software/web.md

   * loosely coupled pieces of information about the UI
   * [ex] Session information, how far your application loaded, data not stored in the backend, data affects the UI globally

-### Mobx react
+* Mobx react
   * observe: intercept changes after they have been made
   * intercept: detect and modify mutations before they are applied to the observable (validating, normalizing or cancelling)

-> Method

   * observer(): HoC automatically subscribes React components to any observables that are used during rendering
   * useObserver(): Low level implementation used internally by observer HOC and Observer component
     * allows you to use an observer like behaviour

 {% repo 'mobx-react' %}

-## Material UI

-* Explicitly built for react
-* Flexibility, customize than bootstrap and semantic UI
-* Active development, hooks

-{% repo 'material' %}

 ### Expo